 At this point, you might also want to think about reprioritising your workload.
 If you still have outstanding work for the client, you should put it at the bottom of your to-do list.
 After all, it’s counterproductive to complete more work you might not get paid for.

-7. Give them a call
+7. Give them a polite call to Chase Payment

 It’ a lot easier to ignore an email than it is to dismiss a request for payment made over the phone.
 If you’ve followed the advice above and still haven’t received the money, you need to speak to the client to ask if there’s an issue with the payment.
 It may be that the client is experiencing cash flow problems of their own and wants additional time to pay.
 However, putting the client on the spot in this way should give you a clearer idea of their intentions, and help you decide what course of action to take next.

-8. What if they still don’t pay?
+8. What if they still don’t pay the invoice?